C*-algebras of right LCM one-relator monoids and Artin-Tits monoids of finite type: Introduction

 Let us now describe our main results in more detail.
-For a class of cancellative right LCM one-relator monoids we show that there is a dichotomy between the reversible and the non-reversible case.
+For a class of cancellative right LCM one-relator monoids as specified in \S~\ref{sec:nonOre} and \S~\ref{sec:Ore}, we show that there is a big difference between the reversible and the non-reversible cases.
 In the non-reversible case, we show that the boundary quotient (in the sense of \cite[\S~5.7]{CELY}) of our semigroup C*-algebra is purely infinite simple (see Corollary~\ref{Cor:bdq:pis_gen}, where this is proven in even greater generality).
 It follows that the semigroup C*-algebra is the extension of a purely infinite simple C*-algebra by the algebra of compact operators if the underlying monoid is finitely generated, and it is purely infinite simple itself if the monoid is not finitely generated (see Corollary~\ref{Cor:OneRelM-Omega=P+bd}).
-Moreover, this boundary quotient can be identified with a graph C*-algebra in special cases, so that we can further deduce that our semigroup C*-algebra is nuclear (see Corollary~\ref{Cor:bd=graph_nonOre}).
+Moreover, this boundary quotient can be identified with a graph C*-algebra \cite{Rae} in special cases, so that we can further deduce that our semigroup C*-algebra is nuclear (see Corollary~\ref{Cor:bd=graph_nonOre}).

 In the reversible case, the boundary quotient is given by the reduced C*-algebra of the one-relator group given by the same presentation as our one-relator monoid.
 This means that the boundary quotient is almost never nuclear since most one-relator groups are not amenable.
-However, we show that in special cases, the kernel of the canonical projection map onto the boundary quotient is a graph C*-algebra, in particular nuclear (see Theorem~\ref{Thm:OreOneRel:graph}).
+However, we show that in special cases, the kernel of the canonical projection map onto the boundary quotient is a Toeplitz graph C*-algebra, in particular nuclear (see Theorem~\ref{Thm:OreOneRel:graph}).

 The main advantage of our new approach is that we are able to identify general conditions on the presentations defining our monoids which allow us to deduce the above-mentioned structural results.
 This is in contrast to previous work, which focused on case-by-case studies of classes of monoids defined by generators and relations, where the methods had to be adapted to the defining relations.